The Bankrate promise

 Activision Blizzard (ATVI)

 Berkshire reduced its stake in video game maker Activision Blizzard, which has agreed to be acquired by Microsoft for $95 per share in cash.
-Berkshire now holds 60.1 million shares, down from 68.4 million at the end of the second quarter.
-Buffett said at Berkshire’s annual meeting in April that he established the position as an arbitrage bet on the deal’s closing.
-Activision recently traded for around $74 per share, and the companies expect the deal to close by mid-2023.
-EU antitrust regulators recently announced an investigation into the deal.
+Berkshire now holds 14.7 million shares, down from 49.4 million at the end of the first quarter.
+Buffett said at Berkshire’s annual meeting in April 2022 that he established the position as an arbitrage bet on the deal’s closing.
+Activision recently traded for around $91 per share, as it works on deal concessions with U.K. regulators.

 Top stock holdings in Buffett’s portfolio

 Berkshire takes a concentrated approach with its investments, typically holding the majority of its portfolio in just a few companies.
-Its top holdings at the end of the third quarter accounted for 73 percent of the portfolio’s value, and included these top five positions:
+Its largest holdings at the end of the second quarter accounted for about 75 percent of the portfolio’s value, and included these top five positions (valuations as of June 30, 2023):

-Buffett spent about $5.2 billion repurchasing Berkshire stock in the first nine months of 2022.
+Buffett spent about $1.4 billion repurchasing Berkshire stock in the second quarter of 2023.
 This is an indication that he believes the shares are undervalued and continuing shareholders will benefit from the buybacks.

 Buffett and Berkshire have an excellent track record in selecting investments, but be sure to research any investments thoroughly before investing yourself.
 Even stocks owned by legendary investors decline and you’ll need to understand the businesses you’re invested in well enough to make a buy, hold or sell decision on your own.